Cosmo697/Multi-Utility-Tool/README.md

 # Multi-Utility Tool with Plugin Support

-The **Multi-Utility Tool** is a modular, cross-platform application for processing various types of media and documents.
+The **Multi-Utility Tool** is a modular, cross-platform application for processing and organizing media and documents.
 With built-in **plugin support**, new features, tabs, and enhancements can be added without modifying the core code.
-The default tabs (**Audio, Image, Text, Video, Archive, PDF Tools**) are implemented as plugins, and an **HTML-to-PDF converter plugin** is included as an example.
+The default tabs (**Audio, Audio Separator, Image, Text, Video, Archive, PDF Tools, File Organizer, HTML-to-PDF Converter**) are implemented as plugins.

 ## Features

 ### Plugin Architecture
 - Easily extend or modify the app by adding plugins to the `plugins/` folder.
+Each plugin can add tabs, UI, and custom actions.

 ### Agent-Based Design
 Core functionality is organized into small **agents** in the `agents/` package.
 Each agent handles one primary task (logging, plugin loading, hotkeys, tray integration, and the UI) and communicates via the `AppCore` coordinator.
 This structure keeps components loosely coupled and easy to test.

+### Major Plugins
+- **Audio Plugin**: Batch convert, normalize, and process audio files with presets for podcast and voiceover.
+- **Audio Separator Plugin**: Separate stems (vocals, drums, etc.) using Demucs, or denoise voice with DeepFilterNet3.
+- **Image Plugin**: Batch resize, reformat, and rename images with aspect ratio and margin options.
+- **Text Plugin**: Merge, deduplicate, search/replace, convert, and analyze text files (with Markdown, wordcloud, etc.).
+- **Video Plugin**: Extract frames/audio, join clips, convert formats, and more, with GPU acceleration.
+- **Archive Plugin**: Compress files/folders to ZIP or extract ZIP archives.
+- **PDF Tools Plugin**: Merge or split PDF files.
+- **File Organizer Plugin**: Organize, move, copy, rename, delete files, and find/delete duplicates with flexible options.
+- **HTML-to-PDF Converter Plugin**: Crawl documentation sites and render all pages to a single PDF using headless Chrome.

 ### Media Processing
 - Process **audio, image, text, and video files** using dedicated plugins.

-### HTML-to-PDF Converter Plugin
-- Convert documentation websites into a **single PDF** using asynchronous crawling and rendering.

-### Archive Plugin
-- Quickly compress or extract `.zip` archives directly from the UI.

-### PDF Tools Plugin
-- Merge multiple PDFs or extract page ranges from a document.

-### GPU Acceleration
-- Video processing tasks **automatically use GPU acceleration**, with a CPU fallback when necessary.
+### File Organization & Deduplication
+- Organize, move, copy, rename, and delete files in bulk.
+- Scan for and manage duplicate files with flexible options.

 ### Progress & Logging
 - Real-time progress feedback and logging for all operations.

-### Cancellation Support
-- Gracefully cancel long-running operations.

-### Global Hotkeys
+### Global Hotkeys & Tray
 - Assign custom shortcuts to start presets even when the app is in the background.
-- Hotkey cleanup is version-tolerant to avoid errors with different releases of the `keyboard` library.

-### System Tray Mode
-- Minimizing hides the window and adds an icon with quick actions and notifications.
+- Minimize to system tray with quick actions and notifications.

 ### Context Menus
 - Right-click drop areas for actions like **Apply Preset**, **Open File Location**, and **Copy Path**.